Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/configuration.md

 ## Notifications

 Notifications are a built-in feature in Windows that is used to show you notifications.
-On Atlas, we have enabled them by default.
-If you wish to disable them, run the `Disable Notifications.cmd` file in the `Notifications` folder and restart.
+On Atlas, we have disabled them by default.
+If you wish to enable them, run the `Enable Notifications.cmd` file in the `Notifications` folder and restart.

 ## Power